Caught Up in the Rapture

 "Caught Up in the Rapture" is a 1986 ballad song by American R&B/soul singer Anita Baker.
 It was released as the follow-up single after "Sweet Love" from her album Rapture.

 Chart performance

 "Caught Up in the Rapture" was Baker's third top ten R&B single, peaking at number six on the Billboard Hot Black Singles chart, and number nine on the Billboard Adult Contemporary Singles chart.
-It was also a #37 pop hit on the Billboard Hot 100 charts.
+It was also a minor success on the Billboard Hot 100 charts, reaching #37 on the week of February 14, 1987.